-Anyone who invests or is interested in the cannabis industry knows the ETFMG Alternative Harvest ETF (MJ, $21.09).
+Almost anyone who invests or is interested in the cannabis industry knows the ETFMG Alternative Harvest ETF (MJ, $16.35).

-Launched in December 2015, MJ was the first U.S. ETF targeting the global cannabis industry.
-It has attracted roughly $1.7 billion in total net assets since then, making it the largest such ETF.
+Launched in December 2015, MJ was the first U.S. ETF targeting the global cannabis industry – which is expected to grow to $66.3 billion in annual revenue by 2025, from $11.4 billion in 2015.
+Since then, it has attracted roughly $1.4 billion in total net assets, making it the largest ETF focused on weed stocks.

-Unlike MSOS, many of MJ's top 10 holdings are Canadian marijuana stocks, such as the aforementioned Canopy Growth and Cronos Group.
-The top 10 holdings account for nearly 57% of its assets, with the remaining 22 stocks accounting for the rest.
+Unlike MSOS, many of MJ's top 10 holdings are Canadian cannabis investments, such as the aforementioned Canopy Growth and Cronos Group.
+The top 10 holdings account for almost 53% of its assets, with the remaining 22 stocks accounting for the rest.

-The Prime Alternative Harvest Index looks to embrace a broad strategy that not only invests in companies that grow or manufacture cannabis-related products; it also invests in those businesses that are likely to benefit from increased cannabis use worldwide.
+The Prime Alternative Harvest Index looks to embrace a broad strategy that not only invests in companies that grow or manufacture cannabis-related products, as well as CBD stocks; it also invests in those businesses that are likely to benefit from increased cannabis use worldwide.
 For example, a company such as Scotts Miracle-Gro (SMG) will benefit from the sale of lawn care, gardening and hydroponics equipment to cannabis enthusiasts.
-It represents 3.7% of MJ's total portfolio, putting it just outside the top 10 holdings.
+It represents 2.9% of MJ's total portfolio, putting it outside the top 10 holdings.

 While future decriminalization of cannabis at America's federal level would no doubt benefit its U.S. holdings, MJ's Canadian investments would benefit significantly, too.
 For instance, Canopy Growth can buy Acreage Holdings should cannabis be legalized at the federal level.